yalamanchilivahini5/vsdtclpowertool/README.md

 Set up to run TCL code
 =======================
 You must have tcl compiler like Active TCL or you can run code in any online TCL compiler.
-Steps to run TCL code:
+Steps to run TCL co
 1. Save the code in TCL format with .tcl extension
 2. Open the command promt and change current directory to the directory where files are there.
 For example  `cd D:\TCL Documents`
 3. To run  `tclsh powercaladder.tcl`